peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram-RTL.md

 - Execute the flowgraph and tune to your chosen 2-level FSK signal.

+{%include alert.html title="Note" content="You may need to set the device argument to `rtl=0`.
+Try with and without and see what works on your system!"%}

 > Check the bandwidth of the signal.
 You may need to adjust the filter parameters accordingly.
 The filter defaults to expecting a 25 kHz tone separation.

 In the waterfall plot, the FSK signal should be fairly strong as in the figure below.